amazon-braket/amazon-braket-pennylane-plugin-python/doc/usage.rst

 Using the devices
 =================

-Once the Braket SDK and the PennyLane-Braket plugin are installed, the devices can be accessed straight away in PennyLane.
+Once the Braket SDK and the plugin are installed, the devices can be accessed straight away in PennyLane.

 You can instantiate these devices in PennyLane as follows: